What is a UPC-A barcode?

 The UPC-A barcode is extensively used worldwide for scanning trade items at the POS (point of sale).

-How could Dynamsoft help you with UPC-A?
+How Dynamsoft help you read UPC-A barcode?

 Dynamsoft barcode reader enables you to efficiently embed high-speed and reliable barcode reading functionality in your web, desktop or mobile application using just a few lines of code.